thomasgtaylor/how.wtf/content/post/2023-04-18-dynamic-variable-names-in-bash.md

 ---
-title: Dynamic variable names in Bash
-date: 2023-04-18T23:50:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-18 23:50:00-04:00
 description: How to create a dynamic variable name in Bash
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: Dynamic variable names in Bash
 ---

 In Bash, dynamic variables can be created using indirect [expansion](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Shell-Parameter-Expansion).